Chain of custody standard for plastics retrieved from the hydrosphere

 How to get certified?

-When an organization has implemented the appropriate processes to meet the standard’s criteria and agreed scope for its extracted plastic, DNV GL as an independent third party can certify the plastic.
+When an organization has implemented the appropriate processes to meet the standard’s criteria and agreed scope for its extracted plastic, DNV as an independent third party can certify the plastic.
 This product certification provides proof that the reclaimed plastic comes from the specific body of water indicated, has not been mixed with other materials, and is the actual material used in a new product, if this is its final purpose.

 To trace the plastic’s source and assure material integrity, the scope covers the entire value chain and life cycle: